linkprice/MerchantSetup/CPA/README-en.md

         | remote_address |               REMOTE_ADDR                |
         |   user_agent   |             HTTP_USER_AGENT              |

-    ​

 2. Time to send action data

     * When registration is completed, action data should be sent.

     * Action data should be sent in Server to Server way (**If you have to use script or image way to transfer sales data, please contact Linkprice**)

+    * If you are operating at the same time as a CPA advertising network other than LinkPrice, you should only send the performance of the last clicked network.
+If you need to different setup, please contact LinkPrice for consultation.

 3. How to set up sending action data